 Conclusions: One of the primary components driving increasing demand for complementary and alternative medicine (CAM), which includes TCM, is that consumers place a high value on effective communication and quality engagement with their CAM provider.
 Communication skills are often seen as the cornerstone of good health care practice, patient recovery and practitioner job satisfaction.
 Implementing a focused communication skills component in health professional educational programs, including those for TCM, is therefore essential.
 Further research is needed to explore the retention of these skills throughout health professionals' degree programs and after graduation and clinical experience, to evaluate the effectiveness and sustainability of personal communication skills education.
 Practice implications: Communication skills training should be incorporated into health care profession curricula, early in the program and integrated with clinical exposure.

-Elliott, D, Allen, E, Perry, L, Fry, M, Duffield, C, Gallagher, R, Iedema, R, McKinley, S & Roche, M 2015, 'Clinical user experiences of Observation and Response Charts: Focus group findings of using a new format chart incorporating a track and trigger system', BMJ Quality and Safety, vol. 24, no. 1, pp. 65-75.View/Download from: UTS OPUS or Publisher's site
+Elliott, D, Allen, E, Perry, L, Fry, M, Duffield, C, Gallagher, R, Iedema, R, McKinley, S & Roche, M 2015, 'Clinical user experiences of Observation and Response Charts: Focus group findings of using a new format chart incorporating a track and trigger system', BMJ Quality and Safety, vol. 24, no. 1, pp. 65-75.View/Download from: Publisher's site

 Background Optimising clinical responses to